 The 2020-2024 Consolidated Plan identified seven high priority goals of the city.
-During the 2020-2021 program year the city made progress toward meeting these goals while working to alleviate immediate distress to low- and moderate- income households caused by the pandemic.
+During the 2022-2023 program year the city made progress toward meeting these goals while working in an environment which continues to be impacted by the effects of the pandemic.

 Preservation of the supply of affordable housing, specifically existing affordable housing stock occupied by low- and moderate-income households, was achieved through the city's housing rehabilitation programs.
-The 2018, 2019, and 2020 housing rehabilitation grant programs were expended in program year 2020-2021.

-In program year 2020-2021, the housing rehabilitation programs rehabilitated six housing units.
+In program year 2022-2023, the housing rehabilitation programs rehabilitated 11 housing units.

 The city worked to expand the supply of affordable housing in partnership with housing developers.
-CDBG and HOME funds may be leveraged in support of the development of new rental housing units affordable to households earning less than 30, 60, or 80 percent of Area Median Income, including units reserved for residents with special needs.
+CDBG and HOME funds may be leveraged in support of the development of new rental housing units affordable to households earning less than 30, 60, or 80 percent of Area Median Income (AMI), including units reserved for residents with special needs.
 In addition, the City may use CDBG and HOME funds to acquire and rehabilitate existing single family and multi-family housing units to increase the supply of affordable rental housing for its lower-income households.
-HOME funds were expended on the Sierra Ramona Apartments development in August 2020.
+The Courtplace Apartment Project continues to make progress.
+It is anticipated this project will bring 11 new units of affordable housing to market the 2024-2025.